All Episodes

 Someday I may just spring it on you without even telling you that's what I'm doing.

-I'd be instantly spottable.
+I would be instantly spottable.

-You'd know it instantly what I'm doing.
+You'd know instantly what I'm doing.

-But I've I've I just want you to know that I've been toying it.
+But I've I just want you to know that I've been toying it.

-What's what's the civil response?
+What's the civil response?

 What is the civil reply to legislation that limits freedom?

-What's the Civil response to legislation that further erodes the opportunity for economic prosperity.
+What's the civil response to legislation that further erodes the opportunity for economic prosperity?

 And to a certain extent, yes.

-Um, and I could do NPR.
+And I could do NPR.

-I I've done it way back long ago.
+I've done it way back long ago.

 I did a half hour or so that way on this program.

-I actually tried to become a liberal for a half hour.
+I actually tried to become a liberal for a half hour, and some people bought it.

-As though I was responsible for it.
+And I was being inundated as though I was responsible for it.

-What are you gonna tell a Republicans?
+What are you going to tell a Republicans?

-What are you gonna tell a republic?
+What are you going to tell a Republican?

 Why are the Republicans?